Structured authority.

 GOVERNANCE MODEL

-How consistency is maintained without eliminating discretion - and how flexibility operates without creating risk.
+Maintain consistency without eliminating discretion - and enable flexibility without increasing risk.

 OVERVIEW